LEARN TO WIN TERMS OF SERVICE

 11. DISCLAIMER; LIMITATION OF LIABILITY

-11.1 Disclaimer.
-EXCEPT AS EXPRESSLY SET FORTH IN THIS AGREEMENT, COMPANY HEREBY DISCLAIMS ALL WARRANTIES, WHETHER EXPRESS, IMPLIED OR STATUTORY, INCLUDING ANY AND ALL WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NON-INFRINGEMENT, TITLE, OPERABILITY, USE, LOSS OF DATA, ACCURACY OF RESULTS, OR OTHERWISE ARISING FROM A COURSE OF DEALING OR RELIANCE.
+- EXCEPT AS EXPRESSLY SET FORTH IN THESE TERMS COMPANY HEREBY DISCLAIMS ALL WARRANTIES, WHETHER EXPRESS, IMPLIED OR STATUTORY, INCLUDING ANY AND ALL WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NON-INFRINGEMENT, TITLE, OPERABILITY, USE, LOSS OF DATA, ACCURACY OF RESULTS, OR OTHERWISE ARISING FROM A COURSE OF DEALING OR RELIANCE.
 COMPANY DOES NOT WARRANT THAT THE SERVICES WILL BE ERROR-FREE OR UNINTERRUPTED, THAT THE SERVICES WILL BE COMPATIBLE WITH ANY PARTICULAR DEVICE, THAT ANY DATA PROVIDED BY COMPANY THROUGH THE SERVICE WILL BE ACCURATE, OR THAT ITS SECURITY MEASURES WILL BE SUFFICIENT TO PREVENT THIRD PARTY ACCESS TO CUSTOMER DATA OR CUSTOMER’S DEVICES.
 COMPANY SPECIFICALLY DISCLAIMS ALL RESPONSIBILITY FOR ANY THIRD-PARTY COMPONENTS, PRODUCTS, OR SERVICES PROVIDED WITH THE COMPANY SERVICES AND FOR THE AVAILABILITY OR CUSTOMER’S USE OF ANY DATA OR INFORMATION STORED ON THE SERVICE.

 12. GENERAL PROVISIONS

-12.2 Publicity.
-Company may use Customer’s name as a reference for marketing or promotional purposes on Company’s website and in other communication with existing or potential Company customers, subject to any written trademark policies Customer may provide Company in writing, with reasonable advanced notice.
+- Company may use Customer’s name as a reference for marketing or promotional purposes on Company’s website and in other communication with existing or potential Company customers, subject to any written trademark policies Customer may provide Company in writing, with reasonable advanced notice.

-12.3 Export Controls.
+- Export Controls.
 Customer agrees to comply with all applicable export control laws and regulations related to its use of Company IP.